cloudspannerecosystem/autoscaler/README.md

 processing units in one or more Spanner instances, based on their utilization.

-When you create a [Cloud Spanner instance][spanner-instance], you choose the number of nodes or processing units that provide compute resources for the instance.
+When you create a [Cloud Spanner instance][spanner-instance], you choose the number of [nodes or processing units][compute-capacity] that provide compute resources for the instance.
 As the instance's workload changes, Cloud Spanner does *not* automatically adjust the number of nodes or processing units in the instance.

 The Autoscaler monitors your instances and automatically adds or removes compute capacity to ensure that they stay within the